Dynamics 365 Unified Interface: Frequently Asked Questions

 Why has the Unified Interface been introduced?

-The new UI has been developed to address the inconsistent experiences that users have encountered when using Dynamics 365 across different devices and screens.
+The new modern UI has been developed to ensure consistent experiences using Dynamics 365 across different devices and screens.

 And another driver of change is Dynamics trend to becoming ever more app-centric.
-With increasingly connected and diverse app modules being implemented to handle different work-streams it is essential that apps only need to be designed once, quickly deployed and shared across clients rather without needing to develop and maintain multiple forms for each device or screen.
+With increasingly connected and diverse app modules being implemented to handle different work-streams it is essential that apps only need to be designed once, quickly deployed and shared across clients rather without the complexity of developing and maintaining multiple forms for each device or screen.

-Microsoft’s answer has been to introduce the Unified Interface.
+Microsoft’s answer has been to introduce the Unified Interface to develop a seamless experience across desktop, mobile and Outlook.

 What else is new?

 Other aspects of the Unified Interface include embedded interactive dashboards across all devices including mobile.
-As a result, embedded Power BI dashboard can be accessed from within Dynamics 365 on a mobile device.
+As a result, embedded Power BI dashboards can be accessed from within Dynamics 365, even using a mobile device.

 Visual filters help users interpret dashboards and list views before drilling down into the data.